How does raspberry oats bars sound to you? 😀

 That’s actually one of the main reasons why I fell in love with food photography, the fact that if done well, it can evoke strong emotions and reactions as well as bring up memories of special times in our lives.
 It truly is a form of art and there is so much that goes into creating a good food image, concept, setting, styling, choosing the best fresh ingredients, technical aspect, playing with light, creative aspect, editing… It means creating something that will evoke positive emotions in other people.

-So I made few changes to the original recipe because I wanted to make it a bit healthier but that it still tastes amazing and I think I achieved that.
-My husband even said that this could possibly be the best thing I ever baked!
-I don’t know about that but these bars were absolutely delicious and we couldn’t stop eating them.
-Some of the changes I made are that I used coconut oil instead of butter, half white and half wholewheat flour instead of all-purpose and that I didn’t use store bought jam which has a lot of sugar in it but I made my own quick 5 minute version with agave syrup.
+I made few changes to the original recipe because I wanted to make it a bit healthier but that it still tastes amazing and I think I achieved that.
+These bars are absolutely delicious!
+Some of the changes I made are that I used coconut oil instead of butter, half all-purpose and half wholewheat flour instead of all-purpose and that I didn’t use store bought jam which has a lot of sugar in it but I made my own quick 5 minute version with agave syrup.
 Once again, you can find the original recipe here.

 Recipe in English: